Louibens/PP3-hangman/README.md

 #### Future Features

-- Categories can be added for future development to ensure return users are getting value and finding new things to keep them interested
+- Categories/levels can be added for future development to ensure return users are getting value and finding new things to keep them interested.

 ## Design